UPDATED: December 11, 2024

 Tip #7: Roll out your feet

-We spend a lot of time of time sitting which can lead to stiff, painful feet.
-Grab a tennis ball and try this yummy massage to wake up foot muscles, mobilize your feet & toes and improve toe strength & range of motion.
-Best of all – it feels amazing and is one of my favourite things to do after a long walk or hike.
+We spend a lot of time sitting which can lead to stiff, painful feet.
+Grab a tennis ball and simply roll it around under your foot to wake up foot muscles, mobilize your feet & toes and improve toe strength & range of motion.
+Best of all – it feels amazing (it’s one of my favourite things to do after a long walk or hike).

 Tip #8: Stretch your shoulders & upper back